statamic/docs/content/collections/extending-docs/fieldtypes.md

 Fieldtypes have two pieces:

-  - A PHP class that handles data processing and validation
+  - A PHP class handling data processing and validation
-  - A Vue component that handles the view and data binding
+  - A Vue component handling the view and data binding

 For this example we will create a password field with a "show" toggle control: